fradelycodes/aem-boilerplate-fd/.github/pull_request_template.md

 - If you have automation set up via GitHub Actions, you can configure it to dynamically replace `<branch>` with the actual branch name.

----

-Let me know if you'd like assistance automating the dynamic generation of test URLs using workflows or GitHub bots! 😊

 <!-- # Pull Request Template

 Please always provide the [GitHub issue(s)](../issues) your PR is for, as well